-Teachers record occasions when a child has reached Step 4.
-This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher and CP/SEN Lead teacher.
+Teachers record occasions when a child has reached Step using the CPOMS System This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher, Designated Safeguarding Leads and SENDCO.

 UNDER NO CIRCUMSTANCE SHOULD ANY CHILD BE LEFT UNSUPERVISED OUTSIDE A CLASSROOM.